 Seeing the difference, gave me a picture of the kind of hope having a place like the Oak House can provide for foster teens here.

 Below you can watch Dasha share her story in her own words.

 Our Unique Vision

-Thanks for taking the time to learn more about our origin story!
+Thanks for taking the time to learn more about our founding story!
 If you’d like to know more, you read up more on the